 Gold-filled is a reasonably priced, quality alternative to solid gold.
 Most gold-filled jewelry supplies are made in the USA.
-We offer a wide selection of gold filled chain, charms and findings to outfit your jewelry studio with plenty of materials for gold-filled jewelry design.
+We offer a wide selection of chain, charms and findings in this high quality metal to outfit your jewelry studio with plenty of materials for jewelry design.